HewlettPackard/PacketRusher/README.md

       * ./app load-test -n 10
     - Important in this testing that imsi ues was fixed and you have to included them in web UI from the test core as show below:
     Example: if you want to test 10 ues you have to subscribe imsi range to 2089300000001 from 2089300000010.
 You can change other values in config/config.yml for example opc,k.
-But the imsi and hplm will not change.
     Example: if you want to test 2 ues you have to subscribe imsi 2089300000001 and 2089300000002 in web UI from the test core.

   - Load-test with ues attach at the same time(concurrency) using one gnb.
 You can use the command to test with 3 ues:
-      * ./app load-test -t -n 10
+      * ./app load-test -t -n 3
     - Important in this testing that imsi ues was fixed and you have to included them in web UI from the test core as show below:
     Example: if you want to test 2 ues you have to subscribe imsi 2089300000001 and 2089300000002 in web UI from the test core.
 You can change other values in config/config.yml for example opc,k.
 But the imsi and hplm does not change.

-  - Load-test with ues attach at the same time(concurrency) using a gnb to ue.
+  - Load-test with ues attach at the same time(concurrency) using a gnb per ue.
 You can use the command to test with 3 ues with 3 gnbs:
       * ./app load-test -g -n 3
      - You can change plm list in config/config.yml and tester will use this values with all emulate gnbs.
      - Important in this testing that imsi ues was fixed and you have to included them in web UI from the test core as show below: